The Pupusa series, episode 2: La Salsa de tomate (Tomato Sauce for Pupusas)

 Place it in a glass container and store it in the fridge until use.

-I recommend using it asap, it last in the fridge about 1 week.
+It lasts for about 1 week as long as you keep it in the fridge.
 Please always label and monitor your food before you eat.

 Let me know if you try this recipe and to see more day to day recipes follow me on social media: @flourishwithg